-First Se emest er Second Semo ester EDUC 119 Introduction to Early Childhood 3 BIOL 101 General Biology 4 Education EDUC 135 Child Growth and Development 3 ENGL 101 Introduction to College Writing 3 ENGL 102 Critical Reading, Writing, and 3(ENGF) MATH 130 Elements of Mathematics I: 4(MATF) Research Mathematical Reasoning and HIST 200 History of the United States, a 3(HUMD) Number Systems Survey Course: from Colonial PSYC 102 General Psychology 3 Times to 1865 m , OR Third S semes ster EDUC 136 Curriculum Planning in Early 3 HIST 201 History of the United States, a 3(HUMD) Childhood Education Survey Course: from 1865 to the EDUC 201 Introduction to Special Education 13 Present GEOG 130 Global Geography 3(BSSD) MATH 131 Elements of Mathematics II: 4 MATH 132 Elements of Mathematics III: 4 Geometry and Algebra Probability, Statistics, and a Problem Solving Fourth PSCI 101 Physical Science I 4(NSND) EDUC 243 Processes and Acquisition of 3 1001 101 I in a second of the second of ((1,51,2) Reading HLTH 125 Personalized Health Fitness 3(GEIR) ISTD 173 Integrated Arts 3(ARTD) PSCI 102 Physical Science II 4 Humani ities d istribution 3 semester hours (GEII R) ‡
+First Semester Second Sem ester ENGL 101 Introduction to College Writing 3 ENGL 102 Critical Reading, Writing, and 3(ENGF) MATH 130 Elements of Mathematics I: 4(MATF) Research Mathematical Reasoning and BIOL 101 General Biology 4 Number Systems EDUC 135 Child Growth and Development 3 EDUC 119 Introduction to Early Childhood 3 HIST 200 History of the United States, a 3(HUMD) Education Survey Course: from Colonial PSYC 102 General Psychology 3 Times to 1865 OR Third Semester EDUC 136 Curriculum Planning in Early 3 HIST 201 History of the United States, a 3(HUMD) Childhood Education Survey Course: from 1865 to the EDUC 201 Introduction to Special Education n 3 Present GEOG 130 Global Geography 3(BSSD) MATH 131 Elements of Mathematics II: 4 MATH 132 Elements of Mathematics III: 4 Geometry and Algebra Probability, Statistics, and a Problem Solving Fourth PSCI 101 Physical Science I 4(NSND) EDUC 243 Processes and Acquisition of 3 iser for injstearbeteneer Reading HLTH 125 Personalized Health Fitness 3(GEIR) ISTD 173 Integrated Arts 3(ARTD) PSCI 102 Physical Science II 4 Human ities I Distribution 3 semester hours (GEI (R) ‡

-[‡] Select ENGL literature course.
-(ENGL 190 recommended)
+‡ Select ENGL literature course.
+(ENGL 190 recommended).

+\\ Students planning to transfer to University of Maryland--College Park should select HIST 200.
-Describe the theories and principles of child development and learning and apply the theories and principles to their classroom teaching.
-Identify the policies, issues, trends, and historical events in the field of early childhood education.

-Use systematic observations, documentation, and other effective assessment strategies in a responsible way to positively influence children's learning and development.

-Demonstrate knowledge of supporting and empowering families and communities through respectful, reciprocal relationships.

-Demonstrate understanding of content areas and apply developmentally appropriate approaches to enhance children's learning and development.
-Identify and explain the models of classroom and behavior management.
-Identify strategies for working and advocating for families of culturally and linguistically diverse students and students with disabilities in order to facilitate a child's educational program.

-Analyze and reflect upon teaching practices for the purpose of improving and differentiating instruction for students.

-Identify community resources serving students with special needs and their families.

-Identify and conduct themselves as early childhood professionals who use ethical guidelines and National Association for the Education of Young Children standards related to early childhood practice, and who are advocates for sound educational practices and policies.

-Demonstrate excellent written, verbal, critical thinking, and problemsolving skills, which will allow them to effectively make connections between prior knowledge/experience and new learning.
+- Describe the theories and principles of child development and learning and apply the theories and principles to their classroom teaching. - Identify the policies, issues, trends, and historical events in the field of early childhood education. - Use systematic observations, documentation, and other effective assessment strategies in a responsible way to positively influence children's learning and development. - Demonstrate knowledge of supporting and empowering families and communities through respectful, reciprocal relationships. - Demonstrate understanding of content areas and apply developmentally appropriate approaches to enhance children's learning and development. - Identify and explain the models of classroom and behavior management. - Identify strategies for working and advocating for families of culturally and linguistically diverse students and students with disabilities in order to facilitate a child's educational program. - Analyze and reflect upon teaching practices for the purpose of improving and differentiating instruction for students. - Identify community resources serving students with special needs and their families. - Identify and conduct themselves as early childhood professionals who use ethical guidelines and National Association for the Education of Young Children standards related to early childhood practice, and who are advocates for sound educational practices and policies. - Demonstrate excellent written, verbal, critical thinking, and problem-solving skills, which will allow them to effectively make connections between prior knowledge/experience and new learning.